bg-write/how-i-got-my-first-dev-job/README.md

 ### “HOW LONG SHOULD THESE TASKS TAKE?”
 Each task should take at most 50 minutes, with at least a 1-hour break in-between tasks, a trick that I learned from Nick Bull (more on him below).
 I usually spent these breaks reading, cooking, cleaning, running errands, calling friends and family, hanging out, and more; anything that got me away from my computer.

-### “SWEET, I’LL REPEAT THIS SCHEDULE EVERY SINGLE DAY AND EVERYTHING WILL BE GOOD”
+### “SWEET, I’LL REPEAT THIS SCHEDULE EVERY DAY AND EVERYTHING WILL BE GOOD”
 If you’re feeling ambitious, you could maybe do this during a free Saturday or Sunday as well.
 However, do NOT do this every single day.
 This schedule is designed to help you treat the job hunt like a 9-5 job, including one day of the week where you don’t do any coding or job hunting.
 (I picked Saturdays.)
 Having one day to recharge and step away from this very stressful work will only do your brain good.
 You’re not being lazy by taking a rest day.

 ![Pre Image](https://doodleipsum.com/700?bg=6392D9&i=effb9b9c7c3263e9ff89401a72b1cc6b)